V1bhaRao/SOP-U2Net/README.md

 DUTS-TR (or any other relevant) dataset can be downloaded for training and testing purpose.

 1. model/u2net.py- The U2-net architecture is specified here with a ReSidual U-block (RSU) on the bottom level and a U-Net like structure in the top level.
 2. u2net_train.py- This file can be run to train the model.
 The model name and directory of training dataset folder can be specified from lines 49-53.
-(The pre-trained model and weights can also be directly downloaded from https://drive.google.com/file/d/1ao1ovG1Qtx4b7EoskHXmi2E9rp5CHLcZ/view .
+(The pre-trained model and weights can also be directly downloaded from https://drive.google.com/file/d/1ao1ovG1Qtx4b7EoskHXmi2E9rp5CHLcZ/view and put inside the saved_model folder like: 'saved_models/u2net/'.
 The predicted saliency maps for datasets SOD, ECSSD, DUT-OMRON, PASCAL-S, HKU-IS and DUTS-TE can be found in https://drive.google.com/file/d/1mZFWlS4WygWh1eVI8vK2Ad9LrPq4Hp5v/view )
 3. u2net_test.py- This file can be used for trianing.
 The model name and image paths can be set from lines 57-63.

 The resulting images can be found in test_data/u2net_results.

+Similar steps can be followed for the smaller version (4.7 MB) of the model as well.